QA process at GetDevDone: How we test your projects for the best quality

 At every testing stage (module, system, or acceptance), we perform functional and non-functional testing.
 The non-functional testing phase includes the following:

 Usability testing.
 We test how easily a user can edit the modules via the admin panel, how intuitive the website navigation is, and so on.
-Our principal goal is to simulate any actions that a real user may perform both on a desktop computer and mobile device.
+Our principal goal is to simulate any actions that a real user may perform both on a desktop computer and a mobile device.
 A website interface must be clean and straightforward.
-Anyone should find it simple to move around, whether he/she sees it for the first time or is going to work with it regularly.
+Anyone should find it simple to move around, whether they see it for the first time or are going to work with it regularly.

 Security testing.
 This activity is particularly important if the modules have been built by our developers.